Botox Injections: Uses, Side Effects And Interactions

 • Injection Site Reactions: Mild pain, swelling, redness, or bruising at the injection site are common and usually resolve within a few days.

-• Muscle Weakness: Temporary weakness or fatigue in the treated muscles may occur, particularly in areas where Botox is injected for cosmetic purposes.
+• Muscle Weakness: Temporary weakness or fatigue in the treated muscles occurs, particularly in areas where Botox is injected for cosmetic purposes.

 Mild Side Effects